25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

    - `NAN`: represents a computational error.
 It is a result of an incorrect or an undefined mathematical operation

      ```javascript
-     console.log('not a number' / 2); // NaN, such division is erroneous
+     console.log("not a number" / 2); // NaN, such division is erroneous

      // Result is NaN if somewhere in a mathematical expression NaN is produced
      // except when